- If you need assistance with debris cleanup, mucking, tarp installation and mold remediation, please contact Crisis Cleanup at 800.451.1954

 Initial reports include significant flooding, downed trees and power lines, power outages and multiple traffic signal outages.
 The city has started initial damage assessments from Hurricane Sally, and crews will continue until the assessments are completed.

-Vickrey Community Center will remain closed until further notice.
+- Vickrey Resource Center will remain closed to the public until further notice.
 Exception: YMCA after school programming

 - The City of Pensacola’s 311 is down for non-emergency calls.
 The city is working to restore service as soon as possible.
 Reports can still be made here.

 - PFD and PPD have responded to multiple calls to rescue people from cars.
 Onlookers are putting themselves and first responders at risk and taking resources away from those who are experiencing critical, life threatening emergencies.